Validark/Roblox-TS-Libraries/make/README.md

 Additional Implementation details:

 - `Children` is a whitelisted member.
-It expects an array of Instances to be parented to the generated instance.
+It expects an array of Instances which will be parented to the generated instance.
-- Setting an event member, e.g. `MouseButton1Down` in the above example, will `Connect` the expected callback to the event.
+- Setting an event member, like `MouseButton1Down` in the example above, will `Connect` the expected callback to the event.

 ###### Note: The `Parent` property is always set last.
 This avoids ordering bugs/inefficiency